-- How will I be promoted when they are not seeing my full potential and skills?
+- How will I be promoted when they do not see my full potential and skills?

 Stop!
 Turn those negative grammatical structures into positives statements.
-Your consciousness and your brain is hearing only the negative forms.
-Turn them into possibilities even criteria for your next job.
+Your consciousness and your brain are hearing only the negative forms.
+Turn them into possibilities, even criteria for your next job.

 Positive Thought Pattern Cycles:

 - I want my future manager to be a role model and a good people person.

 - I will be surrounded by an amazing team that will appreciate my efforts